benstraw/benstrawbridge.com/content/projects/pick-a-square-game/_index.md

 This was kind of a challenge from a friend of mine.
 He wanted squares for an event that was a website - html, not an image, that could be used on a big screen at a venue AND printed out on a poster OR standard paper all in one url, just works for all of those.

+## Features

+- Dynamic Scoreboard updates squares with winner
+- Configurable team colors
+- Configurable sport icon

 ### TODO:

 - Configuration screen.
+  - ~~Team colors~~
 - Controller
   - Enter player names
-  - Enter scores and highlight winning squares
+  - ~~Enter scores and highlight winning squares~~